freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 ---------------------------------------

 As said before a trigger is a event filter.
-It can read event parameters and filter they according to the rules defined in it.
+It can read event parameters and filter them according to the rules defined in it.
 Every rule is called **statement**.
 A statement is composed by a **logical** value, an **attribute** name, an **operand** and a **value**.